-The Common Application can be downloaded from the Common Application website www.commonapp.org for preview purposes only; it must be completed online and submitted electronically to select colleges.
+The Common Application consists of over 1,000 members, and can be accessed from the Common Application website www.commonapp.org.
+It must be completed on-line and submitted electronically to select colleges.

 Why use the "Common Application"?
 Colleges and universities have worked together to develop and distribute a uniform application - known as the Common Application.
 Many of the colleges and universities use it exclusively, and members encourage its use and give equal consideration to those who apply.